 To celebrate the 25th anniversary of Hillingdon Choral Society (HCS) and the 21st anniversary of Hillingdon Philharmonic Orchestra, an extremely successful joint concert took place on Friday 7th July 2006 in Southwark Cathedral.
 Our thanks to all our regular audience members who made the trip "into town" for this event and also to any newcomers.

 July 2009 saw another successful (if rather wet) outdoor concert of film music with fireworks at Swakeleys House Grounds in Ickenham.

 In October 2009 many orchestral members played for the Free Church Choir Union Festival of Praise which took place in Coventry Cathedral with 400+ voices accompanied by organ and orchestra, conducted by Peter Williams.
 This was followed by a Christmas Concert with Hillingdon Choral Society which was also a farewell concert for Hilary Holloway, HPO leader for nine years.

 In the summer of 2011 the orchestra took part in a very successful Triple Anniversary Concert with HCS at Cadogan Hall in London, celebrating the Conductor, Peter Williams' 60th birthday, 30 years of HCS and 25 years of HPO.

-Last September a concert of violin music was held in memory of former orchestra member Marie-Jo Brown.
-This year's spring concert was of French and Russian music featuring Poulenc's Organ Concerto.
+In September 2011 a concert of violin music was held in memory of former orchestra member Marie-Jo Brown.
+The spring concert in 2012 was French and Russian music featuring Poulenc's Organ Concerto.
 This was followed in May by a very successful Diamond Jubilee Concert of British music.